duganchen/dosbox/ENHANCEMENTS.md

 * [GLEW](http://glew.sourceforge.net/) (OpenGL 3 and shader support)
 * [munt](http://munt.sourceforge.net/) (built-in MT32 emulation)

-## Differences

-* physical CD-ROMs are no longer supported (use IMGMOUNT and ISOs instead)
-* "aspect"'s default value is now true
-* "output"'s default value is now "texturenb"
-* "scaler's" default value is now none
+### Configuration

+There are new configuration options, and some existing ones have new defaults. defaults.
+If you have a configuration file from different version of DosBox, I recommend removing it and letting this version generate a replacement.

 ## Features

 ### Soundfont Support

-Games that use General MIDI can use the FluidSynth backend and play audio using a soundfont, specified in your configuration file:
+Games that use General MIDI can use the new FluidSynth backend to play BGM using a soundfont.
+Specify that in your configuration file:

 	[midi]
 	mididevice=fluidsynth